Joe-Bulfer/explosion-physics/README.md

 # explosion-physics
-Raylib and Physac examples from a youtube video
+Raylib and Physac examples from a youtube video.
+May or may not get to adding description.
+Haven't uploaded yet as of writing this.
+See most recent on [channel](https://www.youtube.com/@joebulfer) to see tutorial.

 ### physac simple explosion